|Nutritional Guidelines (per serving)|

 Grind the onions, tomatoes, and green chilies into a fine paste in a food processor.

 Heat the oil in a pan and add the paste to it.
 Fry for a minute.

 Add the ginger and garlic pastes and fry for another minute.

 Add the coconut milk and bring to a boil.
 Add salt to taste.

 Add the prawns and cook for another 2 minutes only.

 Turn off the fire and stir in the cream.

 Garnish with coriander leaves and serve with jeera rice or plain boiled rice.

 For added flavor, some people prepare prawn malai with half of their prawns with heads on and half with heads removed.
 The head adds a fourth dimension of seafood flavor to this already delicious preparation.
-However, if you are not used to preparing prawns, you may not want to split the shrimp, as prawn heads have to be delicately cleaned before cooking.
+If you are not used to preparing prawns, you may not want to split the shrimp, as prawn heads have to be delicately cleaned before cooking.